-Trung Son Hydropower (TSHP) is a medium-scale hydropower project, constructed on the main stream of the Ma River in Northwest of Vietnam.
-The project locates in Trung Son commune, Quan Hoa district, Thanh Hoa province.
-The power plant contains 4 turbines with a total installed capacity of 260 MW and annual output of 1,018.61 million kWh which will be a significant addition to the national grid.
+The Trung Son Hydropower plant is located on the main course of the Ma River in Northwest of Vietnam.
+The power plant’s four turbines has a total installed capacity of 260 MW and an annual output of 1,018.61 million kWh, a significant contribution to the national grid.

-The project is financed by the World Bank and implemented by the Project Owner – Trung Son Hydropower Company Limited (TSHPCo), a subsidiary company under Power Generation Corporation 2 (GENCO2) of Vietnam Electricity (EVN).
+The project is supported by the World Bank and implemented by the Trung Son Hydropower Company Limited (TSHPCo), a subsidiary of the Power Generation Corporation 2 (GENCO2) of Vietnam Electricity (EVN).